See this terrifying concept for a 360-degree infinity pool atop a skyscraper

 I don’t know if this is a real project or a publicity stunt, but a British pool construction company has hit the viral jackpot today with renderings of a 360-degree infinity pool sitting atop a skyscraper in London, England.
 I do know that I would freak out in it, though.

-First reported by CNN today and spreading faster than a Trump tweet, the “death defying swimming pool” — as the company refers to it — is a 158,500-gallon cast acrylic tank on top of a 55-story building.
+First reported by CNN today and spreading faster than a Trump tweet, the “death defying swimming pool”—as the company refers to it—is a 158,500-gallon cast acrylic tank on top of a 55-story building.
 This material, the company claims, has a refractive index similar to water, so the pool would look like a solid block of water.

 The Infinity London pool floor would be transparent too, so visitors on the floor below would be able to see people floating against the background of the sky.
-The company claims that the pool would be computer-controller, with thermometers and anemometers monitoring the weather conditions to adjust the temperature.
+The company claims that the pool would be computer-controlled, with thermometers and anemometers monitoring the weather conditions to adjust the temperature.

 In its press release, the company also says that the heating would be provided by the building’s air conditioning system: “The hot gas that is produced as a by-product of creating cold air in the building will run through a heat exchanger to heat the water for the pool.”

 That’s all okay, but the part that really makes my head explode is the way you get into it.
 As you can see in the renderings, there are no stairs to go up and jump in.
 The pool’s walls are flush with the building’s walls.
-“Normally a simple ladder would suffice, but we didn’t want stairs on the outside of the building or in the pool as it would spoil the view — and obviously you don’t want 600,000 litres of water draining through the building either,” Alex Kemsley — the pool’s designer — explains in the company’s press release.
+“Normally a simple ladder would suffice, but we didn’t want stairs on the outside of the building or in the pool as it would spoil the view—and obviously you don’t want 600,000 litres of water draining through the building either,” Alex Kemsley, the pool’s designer, explains in the company’s press release.

 So they devised a solution based on the door of a submarine, coupled with a rotating spiral staircase that rises from the pool floor when someone wants to get in or out.
 They haven’t showed renderings of the design, but according to Kemsley, it’s a “a little bit James Bond.”